 If you can’t afford locally sourced lump charcoal try to ensure that whatever you use is sourced is at least from a sustainably managed forest, i.e. FSC certified.

-If you want to take your barbeque to the next level consider getting some smoking chips made from whiskey barrells from Cork based company Irish Whiskey Barrel
+If you want to take your barbeque to the next level consider getting some smoking chips made from whiskey barrels from Cork based company Irish Whiskey Barrel

-Decorations.
 I looooove party decorations, too much in fact!
-It’s completely unsustainable to buy new decorations for each and every party so I reuse mine, which means not buying themed decorations and opting for well-made generic ones that suit a variety of events.
+It’s completely unsustainable to buy new decorations for each and every party so I reuse mine, which means I avoid buying themed decorations and opting for well-made generic ones that suit a variety of events.
 You can find fabulous fabric bunting on sale on Etsy.
 I’ve pinned my favourite decorating idea of outdoor parties on Pinterest, click on the link to see them.
-I love these DIY tin can laterns by Elise Engh Studios.
+I love these DIY tin can lanterns by Elise Engh Studios.

 If you do want to theme your event how about renting props instead of buying them.
 It’s not cheap but it’ll set your event apart from the others.
-Some companies in this sphere include Prop Box, Prop House and Lolli Props.
+Some companies in this sphere include Prop Box and Prop House.

 If real crockery isn’t a runner consider borrowing reusable plastic tableware from friends and family.
 Or if you’re at the start of your ‘party career’ maybe it’d be worth investing in some reusable plastic tableware.
 You might even be able to buy them with friends or family, cutting down on expense and waste even further.
 Alternatively borrow from Rainbow Rentals, which lend out plates for kids parties for a small fee.

-If you can’t avoid disposable then consider compostable cups and un-coated paper plates and when buying try to buy the largest packet available to limit packaging.
-For something a little bit more up-market you can get compostable paper plateware from Klee Paper in Dublin 8 or Planet Susie.
+If you can’t avoid disposables then consider compostable cups and un-coated paper plates and when buying try to buy the largest packet available to limit packaging.
+For something a little bit more up-market you can get compostable paper plateware from Klee Paper in Dublin 8.
 Or for a more exotic feel there’s palm leaf and sugarcane tableware from Down to Earth or Zeus Packaging.
-Just be sure to explain to your guests that cups and plates should go into the brown bin and not the recycling bin.
+Just be sure to explain to your guests that compostable cups and plates should go into the brown bin and not the recycling bin.

-Non-plastic Nibbles.
-I love crisps but hate that they only come in non-recyclable foil-lined plastic bags.
-Although not quite as lip-smacking as MSG coated potato crisps or tortillas, home-popped popcorn is a great low-waste alternative, particularly if you buy it packaged free from zero waste stalls or shops.
+I love crisps but hate that they only come in foil-lined plastic bags, which in Ireland generally go for incineration.
+Although not quite as lip-smacking as MSG coated potato crisps or tortillas, home-popped popcorn is a great low-waste alternative, particularly if you buy it packaged-free from zero waste stalls or shops.
 I love this serving suggestion from French Country Cottage.
 You can have it straight with just salt, or sugar, or both, or dress it up with Parmesan cheese, truffle oil or chilli flakes.
 Personally I like to pour homemade caramel over it to make sweet popcorn.

 Another options is to get loose nuts and dried fruit from zero waste stalls or stores or Nutty Delights in Georges St Arcade, D2.
 My friend makes the most delicious salted almonds for parties.
 I’ve been enthusiastically informed that homemade kale crisps are divine so maybe these are worth a go too!

-Avoid Food & Packaging Waste.
 Personally I’m not a huge fan of bbqs because it’s often just a huge meat-feast with little in the way of fruit and veg.
-Considering that the production of meat, particularly red meat, is a huge contributor to climate change don’t forget to balance out the fare with fruit and veg and some vegetarian / vegan meat alternatives, such as the Linda McCarthy range, which just come in cardboard boxes.
-Or if you fancy making your own vegan burgers Jamie Oliver has a great recipe that is relatively quick and doesn’t require any expensive, hard-to-get ingredients.
+Considering that the production of meat, particularly red meat, is a huge contributor to climate change don’t forget to balance out the meat on the meat on the menu with fruit and veg and some vegetarian / vegan meat alternatives Or if you fancy making your own vegan burgers Jamie Oliver has a great recipe that is relatively quick and doesn’t require any expensive, hard-to-get ingredients.

 We’ve given up burger buns in our house.
 Instead we buy individual round rolls in Lidl or Tesco in our own bag.
 Not only do these have a more natural taste and texture they’re more filling than the air-like burger buns we’re used to.

-It’s so easy to over-buy or over-provide so to avoid this buy reserve food that you know can be frozen if it’s not needed.
-Also to avoid having too much perishable food left over get some compostable disposable containers so guests can take an excess home.
+It’s so easy to over-buy or over-provide at parties so to avoid this buy reserve food that you know can be frozen if it’s not needed.
+Also to avoid having too much perishable food left over get some compostable disposable containers so you can give guests doggy bags of leftover food.
 I like the paper lunch bags from Irish company Walsh Packaging, which you can get in most supermarkets in Ireland and the companies mentioned above that offer compostable tableware typically do compostable cardboard takeaway containers.